Charles-Ndugire/github-search/README.md

 * Generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Known Bugs
-* No known bug now
+* No known bug for now

 ## Contact Information

-If you have any question or contributions, please email me at [ndugirecharles@gmail.com]
+If you have any concerns, please email me at [ndugirecharles@gmail.com]

 ## License
 * *MIT License:*